Glenapp Castle

 Our Inspector's view

-Welcome to a truly hidden place.
-A place to be inspired, reflect, recharge and reconnect; where you will feel 'at home' whether you're travelling on your own or with a party of friends.
-The luxury, award-winning five star hotel in Ayrshire, Scotland, provides an intimate level of service with genuine attention to detail.
+Welcome to a truly hidden treasure.
+Glenapp Castle is an inspiration, where you will feel 'at home' whether you're travelling on your own or with a party of friends.
+This luxury hotel provides an intimate level of service with genuine attention to detail.
 It has great beauty in its period furnishings and interiors as well as through the breathtaking gardens, forest, and the seascapes that surround that castle.

 Features